ISO 9001 vs AS9100: What’s the Difference?

 5. First Article Inspection (FAI)

-6. Expanded Supplier Controls
+6. Expanded Supplier Oversight

 Both standards require supplier evaluation.